azdavis/millet/doc/errors.md

   | _ => 6
 ```

-To fix, try something like this:
+To fix, use a literal pattern, or check for equality another way, for instance with `=`.

 ```sml
 (* ok *)